top of page

 Two findings emerged from the assessment — one on cost, one on structure.
 Together, they produced an outcome that would not have been possible by addressing either in isolation.

 The second finding was structural, and ultimately more significant.
-Dave had been funding all three policies entirely from his personal income — a common arrangement, but not necessarily the most cost-efficient one.
-Insurance inside superannuation costs Australians over $6 billion per year according to APRA data cited by Super Consumers Australia in their 2024 submission to APRA's Insurance Data Transformation project — yet the majority of clients presenting for review at Arrow Equities have never had their ownership structure assessed at all.
-Dave had no awareness that life insurance and TPD premiums can, in many cases, be funded through superannuation contributions — dramatically reducing the out-of-pocket cost to the policyholder without reducing the cover itself.
-For more on how this structure works and why it matters, see Arrow Equities' detailed guide on insurance through super vs personal payment.
+Dave had been funding all three policies entirely from his personal income — a common arrangement among tradespeople and salaried employees alike, but not necessarily the most cost-efficient one.
+Insurance inside superannuation costs Australians over $6 billion per year according to APRA data cited by Super Consumers Australia in their 2024 submission to APRA's Insurance Data Transformation project — yet the majority of clients presenting for review at Arrow Equities have never had their ownership structure assessed.
+Dave had no awareness that life insurance and TPD premiums can, in many cases, be funded through superannuation contributions, dramatically reducing out-of-pocket cost without reducing cover.
+For more on how this structure works, see Arrow Equities' guide on insurance through super vs personal payment.

 What Changed